 State arts agencies are essential facilitators of the arts field’s COVID-19 response.
 The resources below—tailored specifically to the needs and roles of state arts agencies—offer useful guidance for state arts agencies and other public arts funders as they develop more policies and practices to address the COVID-19 landscape.

-NASAA staff has collected a large catalogue of examples showing how state arts agency programs and services are changing to address COVID-19.
-A few highlights are offered below.
-State arts agencies can access more models by contacting NASAA Senior Director of Research Ryan Stubbs.
+NASAA staff has cataloged hundreds of additional examples showing how state arts agencies are creatively adjusting their programs and services to address COVID-19.
+Members can access more models by contacting Feby Emelio.

 Most governors have initiated multiphase plans to reopen.
 Timetables for the arts vary, but a common thread is that the arts field is taking charge of formulating industry-specific guidelines for the safe resumption of cultural activity.
 Other state policies are still on the drawing board.
 When developing guidance for your own constituents, the following resources may be useful.

 Reopening Resources: Ideas from the field for Colorado Arts & Culture (Colorado Creative Industries)

 Connecticut’s Arts & Culture Industry Guidelines for Operating during COVID-19 (Connecticut Department of Community and Economic Development, Office of the Arts)